herzbube/libsgfcplusplus/doc/SgfcNotes.md

 - `tests/Makefile`
   - Add `-liconv` to the `LIB` variable
   - Remove `-lrt -lsubunit` from the `LIB` variable
-  - Add `-I/path/to/check-headers -L/path/to/check-lib` to the `OPTIONS` variable.
+  - Add `-I/path/to/check-headers` to the `OPTIONS` variable and `-L/path/to/check-lib` to the `LIB` variable.
 You should have found these paths when you installed the `check` testing framework (see previous section).

-### Fix test source code

-At the time of writing, one test in `check-encoding.c` fails on macOS: The test `test_basic_conversion` verifies that SGFC can handle the "UTF-16LE" encoding.

-For that purpose the test code first uses `iconv` to convert an UTF-8 buffer to UTF-16LE (explicit little-endian).
-It then passes that buffer to SGFC for conversion back to UTF-8.
-In that second step, the test code specifes the encoding as "UTF-16", leaving the endian-ness unspecified.

-Presumably this works on Linux, but it does not on macOS on a Silicon Mac.
-The assumption is that the macOS implementation of iconv defaults to use the big-endian version of the encoding.

-To fix the test, change this line in `check-encoding.c`:

-    cd = iconv_open("UTF-8", "UTF-16");

-to this:

-    cd = iconv_open("UTF-8", "UTF-16LE");

-The issue has been reported [upstream here](https://bitbucket.org/arnoh/sgfc/issues/11).
+  - Add `-Wno-gnu-zero-variadic-macro-arguments` to the `OPTIONS` variable.
+This silences a compiler warning in the headers of the `check` library.

 ### Build